Cognigy/Documentation/docs/en/docs/ai/resources/manage/extensions.md

 - You can search for Extensions using the "Search field".
 - You can uninstall installed Extensions.

+You may also browse available Marketplace Extensions online at the [Cognigy.AI Marketplace](https://www.cognigy.com/marketplace#/).

 ## Developing a custom Extension
 <div class="divider"></div>